 Beavers are covered in brown fur that varies in color from black and reddish to yellow-tinted.
 Average beavers measure around 3 feet (1 m) lengthwise and weigh between 20 and 75 pounds (9 and 35 kg).
 Beaver tails are flat and wide.
 While their hind feet are both webbed and clawed, their smaller unwebbed front feet only feature claws.
-The creatures possess unmistakable front teeth, small ears, black and beady eyes, and pointed snouts.
+These creatures possess unmistakable front teeth, small ears, black and beady eyes, and pointed snouts.

-Are beavers known to enter homes or yards?
+Do beavers enter homes or yards?

 Do beavers harm people or property?